oulrich1/PeruseWithSpritz/README.md

 "http://" stuff in the url.
 (Maybe the app should just save the text and not the URL to prevent multiple spritz web scrapes?)

+## Known Issues:
+- URL Link sharing opens the spritz fragment (through the 'peruse controller' aka edittext fragment) and the url is saved in a recent perusal item, but Spritz fails to load and "spritz" the url..
+The current user workaround is to go to the recent perusals list and select the url just shared/added. then it works flawlessly.

-## Todo:
+## Todo
+- E-Pub Support
 - PDF Support
-- E-Pub Support
+	- share url to pdf/epub
-- Perusal Sharing
+	- share pdf/epub
-- Filtering for OCR
 - Wearable Spritz Views.
 If wearable is present, send text data to the watch instead on "Spritz"
+- Fix issues

+## Unicorns
+- share url to image
+- Filtering for OCR
+- Perusal Sharing